- Welcometo Cool Energy

 Making Clean Power with Clean Air

 We can turn exhaust into energy.
 Cool Energy is pleased to introduce our novel low-temperature Engine for heat recovery applications.
 The ThermoHeart Engine is an energy efficiency solution that converts operational lower temperature (100°C to 300°C) waste heat into electricity, providing quick payback time and clean electricity.
-The ThermoHeart Engine captures waste heat that an industrial site, commercial process or power generator is already emitting, and turns it into clean and renewable electricity, recycled thermal energy, or mechanical energy.
-These engines are a new approach to the design of the well-known Stirling cycle, employing a breakthrough engine configuration, low-cost materials, self-lubricating components, a nitrogen working gas, and very long service intervals.
-This combination of engineering elements has enabled a very low-cost, modular heat-recovery system that can be customized to any customer heat recovery need in which hot liquids or gases up to 700C can be used to generate on-site electricity.
-Harnessing heat from this lower and previously untapped temperature range opens an entire new set of renewable and alternative applications for economical power generation.
+The ThermoHeart Engine captures waste heat that an industrial process is already emitting, and turns it into clean and renewable electricity.
+Harnessing heat from this previously untapped temperature range opens an entire new set of renewable and alternative opportunities for economical power generation.
 Using Cool Energy’s ThermoHeart Engine improves overall energy and operational efficiency.

 Due to the potentially rapid payback, the initial market application for the ThermoHeart Engine is the recovery of wasted and exhaust heat to produce electricity.
 These Waste Heat Recovery settings including commercial and industrial facilities, remote and military generators, biomass, solar thermal, and geothermal can all benefit from using the ThermoHeart Engine for electricity production.
-Due to the low cost of the engine and the “free” fuel input, the waste heat recovery scenarios of the ThermoHeart Engine offer payback times as low as one year.

 The ThermoHeart Engine can be used to recover low grade waste heat that has previously been uneconomical to recover, from any hot gas up to 700C, the heat flow can be used to drive a heat transfer fluid temperature to 100C to 300C.
 Chances are if an industry needs to heat, bake, cure, melt, dry, roast, or form something in their process, they also have a waste heat stream that can be captured.
 Cool Energy’s approach boosts operational efficiency and reduces fuel consumption.

 - Commercial and industrial processes